con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Sharing one large umbrella with the world,
 His *maṇḍala* being love and empathy,
-The lotus lord of dance,[^105-1] most glorious,
+The celebrated lotus lord of dance,[^105-1]
-Pervading with his precious parasol, (105)
+Pervasive with his precious parasol, (105)

-[^105-1]: Padmanarteśvara, a name commonly associated with Lokeśvara.
+[^105-1]: The 'lotus lord of dance' translates Padmanarteśvara, a name commonly associated with Lokeśvara.

-* 105a, jagacchatraikavipula: VV says this is an ablative bahuvrīhi-'he from whom there is the unique, broad umbrella for the world'.
-Out English translation takes some liberties.
+* 105a, *jagacchatraikavipula*: VV says this is an ablative *bahuvrīhi*-'he from whom there is the unique, broad umbrella for the world'.
+Our English translation takes some liberties.
-* 105b & d, maitrīkaruṇāmaṇḍalaḥ, ratnacchatra: VV treats both as *tatpuruṣa*s, but we are attracted to reading them as a genitive *bahuvrīhi*s.
+* 105b & d, *maitrīkaruṇāmaṇḍalaḥ*, *ratnacchatra*: VV treats both as *tatpuruṣa*s, but we are attracted to reading them as a genitive *bahuvrīhi*s.

 > sarvabuddhamahārājā sarvabuddhātmabhāvadhṛk |